copiuum/windows-after-2025/README.md

 > To activate Windows, open powershell and type `irm https://get.activated.win | iex`, select HWID, it will activate Windows.
 > If you don't want drivers installed directly from Windows Update, open powershell and type `irm christitus.com/win | iex` navigate to "Updates" and select "Security Settings", you can still install Windows Updates manually by using [Windows Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx) and following up Windows Update History!

 ## Thanks for following up this guide!
+Help others by contributing to FOSS and repair! https://endof10.org/